umee-network/umee/x/leverage/spec/05_endblock.md

 Borrow APY is then used to accrue interest on all open borrows.

+After interest accrues, a portion of the amount for each denom is added to the state's `ReservedAmount` of each borrowed denomination.

+Then, an additional portion of interest accrued is transferred from the `leverage` module account to the `oracle` module to fund its reward pool.

 ## Update Exchange Rates

 Because [uToken Exchange Rates](01_concepts.md#uToken-Exchange-Rate) only change with interest accrual, they are reculculated and stored every epoch for each accepted asset type.